Sue Gardner: Wikimedia

-On March 27, 2013, Gardner announced she would be leaving her position at the Wikimedia Foundation.
-She stated that the Wikimedia Foundation is doing well now but that the Internet is not, and that she planned to help in that area going forward.
+On March 27, 2013, Gardner announced she would be leaving the Wikimedia Foundation.
+She stated that the Wikimedia Foundation was doing well but the Internet was not, and she planned to help in that area going forward.
 Gardner identified the "turning point" for her decision to move on as her involvement in the 2012 Wikipedia blackout protesting the Stop Online Piracy Act and the Protect Intellectual Property Act, protests that "started me thinking about the shape the Internet was taking and what role I could play in that."

 In 2013, Gardner received an honorary doctorate from Ryerson University, her alma mater.

 It was announced on May 1, 2014, that Lila Tretikov would be replacing Gardner, and would take over as executive director of the Wikimedia Foundation on June 1, 2014.

 Tor and First Look

 Gardner joined The Tor Project, Inc to develop a strategic plan, with support from First Look Media.
 The Tor Project is a Massachusetts-based research-education nonprofit organization founded by computer scientists Roger Dingledine, Nick Mathewson and five others.
 The Tor Project is primarily responsible for maintaining software for the Tor anonymity network.
 First Look Media is an American news organization founded by Pierre Omidyar that was launched in October 2013 as a venue for "original, independent journalism."
 The organization is incorporated as a tax-exempt charitable entity.